 7 Unbelievable Amphibians

 These 7 Unbelievable Amphibians represent only a handful of the amphibian species in the world.
-In addition to frogs and toads, which comprise the vast majority of the Class, others classify as either salamanders or caecilians.
+In addition to frogs and toads, which comprise the vast majority of the Class, others also classify as either salamanders or caecilians.

 Sadly, these 7 Unbelievable Amphibians and their kin also often possess extreme sensitivity to changes in climate.
 Given the changes today, many of these species now find themselves facing the possibility of extinction.
 We must do all we can to prevent this tragedy.